Skip to main content

 Kindergarten through 12th Grade

-Two doses of varicella; The first dose must have been on or after the 1st birthday and the 2nd dose no less than 4 weeks (28) days later.
+Two doses of varicella vaccine are required for all grade levels.
+The first dose must have been on or after the first birthday and the second dose no less than four weeks (28 days) later.

-Proof of prior varicella disease shall be verified with:
+Proof of prior varicella disease shall be verified with one of the following:

 Vaccine Requirement